Rami2212/Windows-Desktop-TimeTable-App/README.md

 - Each column is represented by `DayColumnViewModel`
 - Each task row is represented by `DayTaskStatus`
 - Work queue cells are represented by `WorkQueueCellViewModel`
-- Persistent data includes task state, priority, timer values, and queue cell values
+- Persistent data includes task state, priority, timer values, timer running state, and queue cell values

 Stored values include: